Digital-Media/onlineshop/README.md

 ﻿# OnlineShop
-*OnlineShop* provides a basic skeleton for database exercises.
+*OnlineShop* provides a basic skeleton for database exercises, that use PDO for accessing MariaDB from PHP.

 Templates and CSS are complete, because this part is taught in different lessons.
 So these exercises can focus on database access with PHP Libaries.